flomio/flomio-js-sdk-example/README.md

 ## **Reader**

-An object to manually control your FloBLE Plus device.
+An object to manually control your FloBLE device.
 This is returned from the Session [reader](#event--reader) event.

 ```javascript
 const session = new flomio.Session()